moorhen-coot/Moorhen/README.md

 `patches/privateer-emscripten.patch`.
 This should show how to patch an existing command line program which reads files to one that will work within node.

-See `web_example/web_example.cc` to see use of `EMSCRIPTEN_BINDINGS` to expose a couple of Clipper classes and Privateer, GSL and custom methods to the web browser.
-In due course, more Clipper classes may be added to this and thus be made available to JavaScript in the browser.
+See `coot/moorhen-wrappers.cc` to see use of `EMSCRIPTEN_BINDINGS` to expose Coot methods to the web browser.

-Studying the way `mmd2_example` is defined and exported in `web_example/web_example.cc` and then used in `web_example/pdb_worker.js` should help with understanding how to use C++ classes which read files in browser Worker Threads.

 Any program you write, which uses the *subset* of Coot, Clipper, Privateer code which this project compiles to WASM, can itself be compiled to WASM and used within node or Web Browser.
 Studying the examples should show you to do I/O, which is different in the 2 cases.
 If you require more classes or methods from the libraries to be exposed to JavaScript, then changes need to be made to
-`web_example/web_example.cc`.
+`coot/moorhen-wrappers.cc`.
 This should only be necessary for browser usage - in node your whole program can be written in C++.

 ## **References**